 London, United Kingdom, February 25, 2016 --(PR.com

-To register or for further information on the workshop/leaders please visit the event website www.admet-event.com/prcom
+To register or for further information about the workshop/leader, visit the event website www.internationalportsecurity.com/prcom

 For media enquiries, contact Zoe Gale on +44 (0) 207 827 6132 or firstname.lastname@example.org